selfdual-brain/dexter-manual/source/06-dex-model.rst

 This chapter covers perspective (4) according to the list of perspectives explained in chapter 5.

-**Caution:** Our goal in this chapter is to explain the DEX model as it exists in the simulator, not the DEX model to be used in a production implementation of DEX (if any such implementation will happen to be created).
-In particular there are several simplifications in place caused by the fact, that we do not simulate the actual blockchain.
-Rather the blockchain functionality is mocked, and we only simulate some key characteristics of blockchain behaviour (like consensus delays for example).

 This UML diagram covers the whole model:

 .. image:: pictures/06/dex-uml-model.png